 - BMJ Careers

-- NHS Jobs - for England and Wales.
+- NHS Jobs - for England and Wales

-Specialist recruitment agencies may hold jobs.
+Specialist recruitment agencies advertise jobs.

 Individual trusts and hospitals advertise vacancies on their websites and sometimes in printed bulletins.

-Opportunities for consultants at managerial level include clinical lead within a team, clinical director of a department and medical director within a trust.
+As a consultant, opportunities at managerial level include clinical lead within a team, clinical director of a department and medical director within a trust.